+UK and regional data: 2013

+England: 2013

-- UK and regional data: 2013 - England: 2013 - European and international comparators: 2012 - Projections: predictions for 2020 in England; predictions up to 2035 for the UK the National Cancer Registration Service's (NCRS) cascade system is an online analytical tool providing incidence, mortality and survival data for the cancer analytical community for which login access is needed:
+European and international comparators: 2012

+projections: predictions for 2020 in England; predictions up to 2035 for the UK the National Cancer Registration Service's (NCRS) Cancerdata system is an online analytical tool providing incidence, mortality and survival data for the cancer analytical community for which login access is needed:nww.cancerstats.nhs.uk.
+Cancerdata has initial England data for 2013 incidence, 2013 mortality and 2008 to 2012 survival.
+Celtic country data covers 2010 incidence, with updated mortality and survival being added in the future.
+A subset of these data are available to the public at: www.cancerdata.nhs.uk